TGM-HIT/typst-diploma-thesis/src/lib.typ

   #chapter-end()
 ]

 /// An abstract section.
-This should appear twice in the thesis; first for the German _Kurzfassung_,
+This should appear twice in the thesis regardless of language; first for
-/// then for the English abstract.
+/// the German _Kurzfassung_, then for the English abstract.
 ///
 /// - lang (string): The language of this abstract.
 Although it defaults to ```typc auto```, in
 ///   which case the document's language is used, it's preferable to always set the language